danielcai1987/react-antd-form-builder/README.md

-## BMO Smart Form ##
+## React Antd Form Builder ##
-#### This library is a Form Generator build using React, Antd, etc with automatic validation rule.
+#### This library is a form builder using React, Antd, etc with validation rule API connection.

 [![Travis][build-badge]][build]
 [![npm package][npm-badge]][npm]
 [![Coveralls][coveralls-badge]][coveralls]

-Firstly, run **`yarn add bmo-smart-form`** to add this dependency to your project.
+Firstly, run **`yarn add react-antd-form-builder`** to add this dependency to your project.

-To use SmartForm in your component, import **React**, ReactDOM and all the below components from **antd**
+To use FormBuilder in your component, import **React**, ReactDOM and all the below components from **antd**

     import React from 'react';
     import ReactDOM from 'react-dom';

     import { Form, Card, Button, Icon, message  } from 'antd';

     //the below line could be skipped if you have already import it in your App entry index.js import 'antd/dist/antd.css';

-Import **SmartForm** library
+Import **FormBuilder** library

-	import SmartForm from 'bmo-smart-form';
+    import FormBuilder from 'react-antd-form-builder';
-    import { FIELD_TYPES, FORM_LAYOUT } from 'bmo-smart-form/lib/fieldConfig'
+    import { FIELD_TYPES, FORM_LAYOUT } from 'react-antd-form-builder/lib/fieldConfig'

 #### Demo functional stateless component